Punjab crime: Teenager absconding after killing brother in Hoshiarpur

 Manjot Singh was sleeping in his room when his brother, Manpreet Singh, attacked him.
 After committing the crime, Manpreet rang up the village sarpanch telling him that unidentified persons had barged into their house.

-When the sarpanch and the police reached the spot, Manjot was lying dead and Manpreet was missing.
+When the sarpanch and police reached the spot, Manjot was lying dead and Manpreet was missing.

 The grandmother, who was sleeping in another room, told the police that she had neither heard Manjot’s screams nor seen anyone moving in the house but the police are verifying her statement.

 The accused was jobless and often remained away for days.
-Villagers said that he had returned to Ramdaspur on Tuesday itself after around two weeks.
+Villagers said he had returned to Ramdaspur on Tuesday after around two weeks.

 Manjot was a farmer and the breadwinner of the family.